objektwerks/spark/README.md

 Spark Prototypes and Tests
 --------------------------
->The purpose of the project is to prototype and test Spark features using Scala 2.11.8.
+>The purpose of the project is to test Spark features.

->**WARNING:** This project is defunct due to massive changes in Spark 2.0!!!
 ***

 Homebrew